 We found that the initial chromosome conformation is of paramount importance to predict the experimental data.
 Due to topological constraints, organizing chromosomes as V-shaped objects give higher correlations with the Hi-C experimental data than linear rod-like arrangements.
 Additionally, the self-attraction of the nucleolar organizing regions (NORs) have a crucial role in the formation and the maintenance of the nucleolus at the nuclear centre.
 The repulsion between constitutive heterochromatin (CH) and the other epigenomic states allow explaining the segregation of the CH-rich chromocenters, their effective self-attraction, and their preferential localization at the nuclear periphery.

 During the STSM, we almost completed the writing of a manuscript describing the models and our main results.
-The manuscript is now available here as a preprint in bioRxiv.
+The manuscript is now available here.
 The work and the discussions with all the members of the host lab opened new exciting venues.
 Hopefully, they will lead to continuing the collaboration on chromatin modelling with the visitor.
 During the STSM, the visitor also provided a training session for the host laboratory on TADbit, a Python library for the bioinformatic analysis of Hi-C datasets which he contributed to developing.

 Fang, Yuda, and David L. Spector.
 2005.
 Molecular Biology of the Cell . https://doi.org/ 10.1091/mbc.e05-08-0706 .